zkayser/jira_client/README.md

 creates and issue, places the issue id in the clipboard, and closes it.
 This cleans up the jira tracking side and allows you to commit against the issue.

-* track_change.sh "refactor bad code to make it good"
+* track_change.sh --project "Project Name" --message "change code to make it better"

 ## Future command ideas